Introduction

 SNMP architecture plays a crucial role in network management in three ways: This results in full control and visibility of all the managed devices, agents, and network management stations.

-This data is gathered by live agents on these devices and then passed in SNMP messages to the network management stations.
+Live agents on these devices gather this data and then send it in SNMP messages to the network management stations.

 2. SNMP Operations

-SNMP is engaged in network management because it uses several actions in managing affairs, such as the CPU load of a server, among others.
+Network management engages SNMP because it performs several actions in managing affairs, such as monitoring the CPU load of a server, among others.

 Some of the operations include GET, SET, GETNEXT, and GETBULK.
 GET enables a user to watch data on devices and key underlying elements linked to the network.